The ethos of Gun Fu is to attack only as a last resort. The authority of Gun Fu is in defense. Until there is an attacker, the art of Gun-Fu does

 Drill #3 (Impulse with Load)

-in the attack.
+the attack.
 The defender consolidates the instincts nurtured in earlier drills and applies them in a significantly more challenging dynamic.
-Ultimately, perfecting this drill will become your focus, as
+Ultimately, perfecting this drill will become your focus, as it

 Now that you have the layout of the drills, let's address how best to practice.
 We recommend executing 10 repetitions Max to avoid degradation of technique.
 Your partner "Ans" or pushes 10